Finite-time Koopman Identifier: A Unified Batch-online Learning Framework for Joint Learning of Koopman Structure and Parameters: Problem Formulation

 \begin{rem} Note that the dimension of the system \eqref{eq:16} scales with the number of observables, and it is desired to use a few dominant observables associated with persistent dynamics to reduce the size of the transformed system, make it amenable to control design methods.
-If the observables span contains $F(.)$, $G(.)$, and $x$, then the model \eqref{eq:16} may be well represented. \end{rem}
+If the observables span contains $F(.)$, $G(.)$, and $x$, then the model \eqref{eq:16} may be well represented. {Additionally, it should be noted that the assumption of a bounded $\mathscr{P}_\theta(.)$ is a standard in the literature based on the universal approximator characteristics \citep{tao2003adaptive}.} \end{rem}